phpMussel/phpMussel/_docs/readme.en.md

 /vault/themes.dat | Themes file; Used by the updates feature provided by the front-end.
 /vault/upload.php | Upload handler.
 /.gitattributes | A GitHub project file (not required for proper function of script).
+/.gitignore | A GitHub project file (not required for proper function of script).
 /Changelog-v1.txt | A record of changes made to the script between different versions (not required for proper function of script).
 /composer.json | Composer/Packagist information (not required for proper function of script).
 /CONTRIBUTING.md | Information about how to contribute to the project.